-UGI France has interests in three primary storage facilities, one of which is a refrigerated facility.
+UGI France has an interest in three primary storage facilities, one of which is a refrigerated facility.
 In addition, UGI France is able to use 30,000 cubic meters of capacity of a storage facility, Donges, by virtue of Antargaz' 50% ownership of GIE Donges.

-In connection with the Totalgaz Acquisition and pursuant to the République Française Autorité de la Concurrence's decision to approve the acquisition in May 2015, UGI France agreed to sell certain depots and a portion of its interests in GIE Norgal and Cobogal; the sale related to GIE Norgal was completed in October 2015 and the sale of Cobogal was completed in April 2016.
+In connection with the Totalgaz Acquisition and pursuant to the République Française Autorité de la Concurrence's decision to approve the acquisition in May 2015, UGI France has agreed to sell certain depots and a portion of its interests in GIE Norgal and Cobogal; the sale related to GIE Norgal was completed in October 2015.
 The table below sets forth details of UGI France's current ownership in its three primary storage facilities, including GIE Norgal and Cobogal:

 Ownership % UGI France Storage Capacity - Propane (m3) (1) UGI France Storage Capacity - Butane (m3) (1)

+e whership 70 (1113) (1)

-GIE Norgal 61.1 25,600 10,800
+GIE Norgal 61.1 25,600 10,200

-Geogaz-Lavera 21.6 20,200 44,300

-Cobogal 50.0 4,500 1,500
+Geogaz-Lavera 18.6 18,500 37,200

+Cobogal 60.0 5,200 1,800